Taysiabee/readme-popsicle/readme.md

 **Body** - in in the content of what you are creating

-**AppendChild** - moves it from its current position to its new position.
+**AppendChild** - moves div from its current position to its new position.

+*You have now created a div in JS, styled it a    placed it in the body*

 ### 2. Making your button